Skip to content

 Tim Leaves Jersey City for Gladstone

-Just a train away, historic and affordable.
+It’s just a train away, historic, and affordable.

 We found this old photo of the same home c.1900.